IGT: former CEO who wants board seat enjoyed 'old school' perks

-LOS ANGELES (Reuters) - Slot machine maker International Game Technology on Friday urged shareholders to reject a slate of directors put forward by a group that includes its former chief executive, saying he used company money to fund a lavish lifestyle.
+LOS ANGELES Feb 1 (Reuters) - U.S. slot machine maker International Game Technology on Friday urged shareholders to reject a slate of directors put forward by a group that includes its former chief executive, saying he used company money to fund a lavish lifestyle.

 International Game Technology said on Friday that under the leadership of former CEO Charles Mathewson, the company paid for perks ranging from his country club memberships to personal training.